artandmath/NukeProfilers/wiki/So I heard you like Stamps - Part 1.md

 The scripts are processed on an 8 year old intel i5-8500B @ 3.00Ghz with the sprites sourced from an on-board SSD on another computer via a direct 1GBe connection.
 The renders are saved over the same connection to the same SSD as the sprites.

-The scripts are run on 100 frames, 5 times.
+The scripts are run on 100 frames, 5 times so that an average result can be obtained.
 The Nuke profiler is disabled, and the CPU and RAM usage logged.
 These are the results:

 ![LaProfiler results chart](/wiki/assets/charts-72dpi/LaProfiler_Nuke13-2.png)